It happened in an instant. My daughter, Molly, was only two-years old and I hadn’t taught her any water safety rules.

 6. Swim with a buddy

-If your child can swim and is extremely responsible with sound judgement, a buddy system can work to alert near adults when something is wrong.
+If your child can swim and is extremely responsible with sound judgment, a buddy system can work to alert near adults when something is wrong.

 7. Don’t swim in moving water